-If the Quooker is a little bit too expensive, this boiling water tap from InSinkErator is a great alternative.
+If the Quooker is a little bit too expensive, this QETTLE 4-in-1 Instant Boiling Water Tap on Amazon is a great alternative!

 These are just some of my favourite accessories you might not have thought about.
 They also make simple but effective upgrades to your current or new kitchen.